machine mastery

 2. Insert WDT tool into the grounds

-4. Work through the entire depth of the puck
+4. Work through the entire depth—not just the surface

 7. Level the surface before tamping

-Why it works: Homogenizes particle distribution, eliminates clumps, and creates uniform density.
+Why it works: You’re physically homogenizing particle distribution, eliminating clumps, and creating uniform density throughout the puck.

 Distribution Tools (OCD, Wedge, etc.)